Rashe/adTemplate/README.md

 adTemplate
 ==========
-Some templates for Ad website
+Some templates for Ad website..